-Paul Thek (1933, Brooklyn – 1988 New York) studied at the Art Students League and Pratt Institute in the early 1950s.
+Paul Thek (1933, Brooklyn – 1988, New York) studied at the Art Students League and Pratt Institute in the early 1950s.

-In the mid-1960s, he produced a well-known body of work, “The Technological Reliquaries,” wax sculptures which looked like raw meat or human limbs were encased in Plexiglas vitrines.
-In the late 1960s and 1970s, Thek spent much of his time in Europe exhibiting collaborative room-size installations constructed from transitory materials such as sand, newspaper, and trees.
-These installations were exhibited at the Stedelijk Museum, Amsterdam; the Moderna Museet, Stockholm; “Documenta V,” Kassel; and the Kunstmuseum Lucerne.
+A sculptor, painter, and one of the first artists to create environmental installations, Thek came to recognition showing his sculpture in New York galleries in the 1960s.
+The first works exhibited, which he began making in 1964 and called "technological reliquaries" were wax sculptures that resembled raw meat or human limbs encased in plexiglass vitrines.
+In the late 1960s and 1970s, Thek spent much of his time in Europe exhibiting collaborative room-size installations, incorporating elements from art, literature, theater, and religion, often employing fragile and ephemeral materials such as sand, newspaper, and trees.
+These installations were exhibited at the Stedelijk Museum, Amsterdam; the Moderna Museet, Stockholm; the Kunstmuseum Lucerne; and Documenta V, Kassel, curated by Harald Szeeman.

-From 2010 through 2011, “Diver,” a retrospective of his work curated by Elisabeth Sussman and Lynn Zelevansky traveled from the Whitney Museum of American Art, New York to the Carnegie Museum of Art, Pittsburgh and the Hammer Museum, Los Angeles.
-In early 2015, Alexander and Bonin presented “Ponza and Roma,” the first exhibition to examine the paintings and drawings Thek made in Italy in the 1970s.
-In 2015 as well, the Museum Boijmans Van Beuningen in Rotterdam had a presentation of Thek’s works and letters, which came into their collection in 1994 through the bequest of Franz Deckwitz.
-The most recent solo exhibition of Thek’s work to take place was “The Eye of the Beholder” at Alexander and Bonin in 2017.
+From 2010 through 2011, Diver, a retrospective of Thek’s work curated by Elisabeth Sussman and Lynn Zelevansky, was exhibited at the Whitney Museum of American Art, New York, the Carnegie Museum of Art, Pittsburgh, and The Hammer Museum, Los Angeles.
+In 2015, Alexander and Bonin presented Ponza and Roma, the first exhibition to examine the paintings and drawings Thek made in Italy in the 1970s.
+That same year the Museum Boijmans Van Beuningen in Rotterdam exhibited Thek’s works and letters, which came into their collection in 1994 through the bequest of Franz Deckwitz.
+Currently on view at Alexander and Bonin, Paul Thek: Relativity Clock is the most recent solo exhibition of Thek’s work since 2017.